bitcoinhodler/GlacierProtocol/future.md

 * Recovery possible with only M-of-N paper packets

+* Privacy: compromise of a single paper packet should not give away any information

 * Low-security withdrawal process documented for heirs

-* Recovery likely by heirs with only M-of-N paper packets and no knowledge of the wallet system, assuming Bitcoin expert consultation
+* Recovery likely by heirs with only M-of-N paper packets and no foreknowledge of the wallet system, assuming Bitcoin expert consultation

 ### Non-goals